Posts

 CSS Writing Modes Module Level 3 Draft Updated

 The Cascading Style Sheets (CSS) Working Group has published a Working Draft of CSS Writing Modes Module Level 3.
 CSS3 Writing Modes defines CSS features to support for various international writing modes, such as left-to-right (e.g. Latin or Indic), right-to-left (e.g. Hebrew or Arabic), bidirectional (e.g. mixed Latin and Arabic) and vertical (e.g. Asian scripts).
-Learn more about the Style Activity.
+Learn more about the Style Activity .

 State Chart XML (SCXML): State Machine Notation for Control Abstraction Draft Published

-The Voice Browser Working Group has published a Working Draft of State Chart XML (SCXML): State Machine Notation for Control Abstraction.
+The Voice Browser Working Group has published a Working Draft of State Chart XML (SCXML): State Machine Notation for Control Abstraction .
 This document outlines State Chart XML (SCXML), which is a general-purpose event-based state machine language that combines concepts from CCXML and Harel State Tables.
 CCXML is an event-based state machine language designed to support call control features in Voice Applications (specifically including VoiceXML but not limited to it).
 Learn more about Voice browsing.

 SEO Tips to Select Domain Name

-Well, people always want to keep things short.
+Good domain name will help you a lot in many ways.
+It may even get you free visitors!
+Here are few things that a domain name must have, 1.
+Go for a short domain Well, people always want to keep things short.
 I have seen many who really find difficult to type a big domain name and they even avoid it because they are sluggish to type.
 Is there any characters limit?
 Well there are no written rules but I would suggest keeping it below 10 characters.
 Anything above 10 will be annoying.
 The four letter and five letter domains are really doing well these days.
+If you are focusing on a big keyword then break it into half and buy the domain name.
+This will also help you rank when you optimize it for the long keyword.
+Remember one thing, do not break the keyword and buy the domain name.
+2. Easy to spell Make sure that it is easy to spell.
+This will also indirectly help you to remember the domain names easily and effectively.
+Do not buy a domain name like ytut65ytty.com. lolz, this will ...

 W3C to Participate in SVG Open 2011

 Developers and designers are excited by the ability to use SVG in all modern browsers.
-W3C joins other sponsors to help with SVG Open 2011, the 9th international conference on Scalable Vector Graphics, 17-20 October 2011.
+W3C joins other sponsors to help with SVG Open 2011 , the 9th international conference on Scalable Vector Graphics, 17-20 October 2011.
 This year, Microsoft Corporation will be hosting the conference at their New England Research and Development (NERD) Center in Cambridge, Massachusetts.
 SVG Open provides an opportunity for designers, developers and implementers to learn about SVG, and share ideas, experiences, products, and strategies.
-Members of the W3C SVG Working Group, including W3C Team members Chris Lilley and Doug Schepers, will be attending and presenting at the conference.
+Members of the W3C SVG Working Group , including W3C Team members Chris Lilley and Doug Schepers, will be attending and presenting at the conference.
 The SVG Working Group will also brief attendees on recent developments around the SVG specification, including SVG2 and integration with CSS and HTML.
 The conference includes a day of workshops.
 The deadline for presentation abstracts and course outlines has been extended through 15 May.
-Learn more about the W3C Graphics Activity.
+Learn more about the W3C Graphics...

 What is Favicon.ico?